 Bruce oversees IPA's Global Programs Team, IPA's Africa Country Offices, and serves on the organization's Senior Management Team.
 He previously worked for the International Rescue Committee (IRC) as the Deputy Regional Director of Programs for the Asia, Caucasus and Middle East Regional Unit.
 He previously served as IRC’s Country Director for Somalia, Deputy Country Representative and Deputy Director for the Southern Sudan program, as well as holding various coordination and program management positions in Burundi, the Democratic Republic of Congo and Eritrea.
 Prior to joining the IRC, Bruce worked as a water engineer in Malawi.
 Bruce received his Bachelor of Civil Engineering degree from McMaster University (Canada) and an MSc in Project Management in Developing Countries from the University of Manchester, Institute for Development Policy and Management (UK).

-Pam is responsible for developing, overseeing, and implementing IPA’s information management and technology strategies to further IPA’s mission and increase organizational efficiency.
-Prior to joining IPA, Pam served as Uncommon Schools' Senior Director of Data & IT selecting and integrating its hardware, software, and data platforms across its 44 schools in 3 states.
-Before joining Uncommon, she was the Chief Administrative Officer of Human Rights First where she restructured core technology services for Business Continuity/Disaster recovery, bring your own device (BYOD), and iPhone, Android, and iPad roll-out.
+Pam is responsible for developing, overseeing, and implementing IPA’s data management and information technology strategies to further IPA’s mission and increase organizational efficiency.
+Prior to joining IPA, Pam served as the Chief Administrative Officer of Human Rights First and then as Uncommon Schools' Senior Director of Data & IT.
 For five years prior, Pam advised leading multinational corporations, multilateral organizations, and government agencies on ICT policy, strategy and operations management, public finance management and reform, change management, and organizational effectiveness as a strategy consultant and Manager at Dalberg Global Development Advisors.
 Her work history includes the US Peace Corps, Accenture, Merrill Lynch & Co, and the Federal Reserve Board of Governors.
 She holds a Master of Public Administration in International Development degree from Harvard University’s John F. Kennedy School of Government and has a B.A. in Economics from Reed College.